abudaan/bigdator3/README.md

 If you take a look at the [yaml config file](https://github.com/abudaan/bigdator3/blob/master/assets/data/config.yaml) you see that it starts with a url to the dataset that is used in the specs of this application.
 Because this project is still a proof of concept you currently you can only add one dataset.
 The dataset is loaded first.

 The config also describes which specs have to be loaded.
 After a spec is loaded a div is created for this spec and the div is added to the HTML page.
-This id of this div is set to the name of the spec.
+The id of this div is set to the name of the spec.
 The spec will be initialized using the dataset that was loaded in the previous step.

 In the `bind` array of every spec you can specify per spec which signal of which spec should be mapped:
 ```yaml